 Alongside our practical work with rural communities, Rural Housing Scotland plays a key role in the development of rural housing policy; building on our links with communities to highlight the extent and nature of rural housing issues to policy and decision makers.

 Rural Housing Scotland has been active in supporting rural communities since 1993.
 For the majority of this time it has operated with one member of staff, but has made an impact on the lives of people in communities across Scotland far beyond its size.
-For details of our staff and Board of Directors click here.
+See our Who We Are section for information on our current staff and Board.